bcakmakoglu/vue-flow/packages/controls/README.md

-# Vue Flow: Toolbar Component
+# Vue Flow: Controls Component

 This is a control component for Vue Flow.
 It can be used to control the canvas interactions, like zooming in, zooming out, fitting the view and locking interactions.